-The attendance policy is in the student handbook on page 11: https://socialwork.ubc.ca/current-students/.
+The attendance policy is in the student handbook on page 8.
+You can find the student handbook on the Advising page of our website: https://socialwork.ubc.ca/undergraduate/advising/

 The School considers class attendance to be an essential component of integrated learning in professional social work education.
 Therefore, regular attendance is required in all social work courses.
 Instructors may count repeated late arrivals or early departures as an absence, and a meeting should be setup to discuss this with the student.
 If students miss three or more classes, they may be considered to have not met the requirements of the course.
 If students have valid reasons, they could be withdrawn from the course with the approval of the instructor - otherwise, they would fail the course.